The Document View Hierarchy

 There are two sets of APIs to support customizing the layout of a document.
 The high-level one is modeled by

-PSPDFDocumentViewController.
+PDFDocumentViewController.
 The options in the configuration only have an effect if the document view controller derives the layout from the configuration object.
-As soon as you set your own layout, the document view controller stops monitoring the configuration for layout related properties.
-This is also true the other way around: while a layout is derived from the configuration, the document view controller might refresh this layout and update it at any given time, so you should not change properties on that layout as these changes might be overridden at any time.
+As soon as you set your own layout, the document view controller stops monitoring the configuration for layout-related properties.
+This is also true the other way around: While a layout is derived from the configuration, the document view controller might refresh this layout and update it at any given time, so you should not change properties on that layout, as these changes could be overridden at any time.
 As a general rule, only modify properties of layout objects that you created yourself.

 For configuring your layout through

-PSPDFDocumentViewLayout is an abstract base class meant for subclassing.
-You can subclass either
+PDFDocumentViewLayout is an abstract base class meant for subclassing.
+You can subclass

-PSPDFDocumentViewLayout.
-With this layout, you need to do everything on your own but there are almost no limitations on what to do with it.
+PDFDocumentViewLayout.
+With this layout, you need to do everything on your own, but there are almost no limitations.

 A document view layout is based on

-PSPDFStackViewLayout offer you convenience methods that hide a lot of the complexity of collection views but depending on how the layout you are building should look, keep in mind that all the collection view layout methods can be used as well.
+StackViewLayout — offer you convenience methods that hide a lot of the complexity of collection views, but depending on how the layout you are building should look, keep in mind that all the collection view layout methods can be used as well.

 While the collection view layout works with index paths as its item identifying object, the document view layout does not need multiple levels of indexes; each layout only needs to deal with one section.
 The important identifier for a document view layout is the spread index of the item it is representing.
 Therefore, all the methods a